 Deploy Redpanda for Production in Kubernetes

-This topic describes how to configure and deploy one or more Redpanda clusters in Kubernetes.
+This topic describes how to configure and deploy one or more Redpanda clusters and Redpanda Console in Kubernetes.

 Prerequisites